Close-up of hydrated basil seeds with transparent mucilage coating in a glass

 The mucilage polysaccharides do not contain pigments and do not refract visible light in a way that creates colour or opacity.
 The result is a transparent gel, which is what makes soaked basil seeds visually distinctive in drinks.

-Warmer water speeds up gelling because it increases molecular movement and slightly loosens the polysaccharide structure, allowing faster water penetration.
+Warmer water speeds up gelling because it increases molecular movement and slightly loosens the polysaccharide structure.
 Cold water produces the same gel but takes around twice as long.

 At room temperature, the gel begins to degrade after one to two hours.
 Refrigerated, soaked seeds hold well for up to 24 hours.
 Heat above 40 to 45 degrees Celsius accelerates breakdown significantly.

-No. Soaking adds water to the seeds but does not change the calorie, fibre, fat, protein, or mineral content.
+No. Soaking adds water but does not change the calorie, fibre, fat, protein, or mineral content.
 The nutritional profile of dry and soaked seeds is the same.
-Only the water content changes.

 Suspension refers to how evenly the seeds distribute through a liquid and how long they stay dispersed before settling.
 Seeds in lower-viscosity liquids like plain water settle faster than in medium-viscosity liquids like light fruit juice.
 Stirring before drinking, using a wide straw, and serving immediately after mixing are the practical solutions.

 The seeds contain no significant volatile aromatic compounds when raw or soaked, and the mucilage itself is chemically neutral in flavour.
-The slight earthy note some people detect in plain water is minimal and disappears entirely in any flavoured drink.
+The slight earthy note some people detect in plain water disappears entirely in any flavoured drink.

 Both.
 In drinks they are used soaked and uncooked.
-They can also be used as an egg substitute in baking by soaking one tablespoon in three tablespoons of water.
-They work as a thickening agent in sauces and soups.
-However, the drink application is the most common and the one that best showcases the visual and textural properties of the seeds.
+They can also be used as an egg substitute in baking by soaking one tablespoon in three tablespoons of water, and as a thickening agent in cold sauces.
+The drink application is the most common and the one that best showcases the visual and textural properties.

 Ahmed Al-Rahman